15 mistakes to avoid in email signatures

 2. Custom fonts

-Using custom fonts in your email signature template is possible, but it is not advisable.
-This is because most of your recipient’s devices will not have your custom font installed, so it will automatically change to a default font such as Times New Roman or Arial.
+Using custom fonts in your email signature template is possible, but it’s not advisable.
+This is because most of your recipient’s devices won’t have your custom font installed, so it’ll automatically change to a default font such as Times New Roman or Arial.

 If you have to use a custom font, make sure to use a web safe fallback font.
 You can find a list of web safe fonts here.

 Bullet points are something you shouldn’t include in email signatures.
 In fact, good email signatures don’t use bullet points in any way.